jasonmimick/mongodb-openshift-dev-preview/README.md

 You can now spin up MongoDB Enterprise replica sets within your own OpenShift environment.

-DISCLAIMER: This repository is for demonstration purposes only.
+**DISCLAIMER**: This repository is for demonstration purposes only.
-No assumptions should be made between this particular implementation and future support products of MongoDB, Inc. Do not use in anything close to a production environment.
+No assumptions should be made between this particular implementation and future supported products from MongoDB, Inc. Do not use this in anything close to a production environment.
 All support, as it is, takes a standard open-source model.
 Anyone interested can contribute through GitHub.

 * [Introduction](#intro)